Small-Loan-Studio/TGO/docs/tgo-arch.md

 - **Dialogue**: interaction point for triggering conversations
 - **Menus**: A catch-all for whatever menus we'll have available.
 May be a top-level MenuManager or we may have entries for each menu.
 TBD

+### <X>Managers
+Catch all for the various state tracing objects we'll introduce.
+These are things not closely tied to the "physical" world that the player exists in and track more abstract things QuestState or handle operations that touch multiple systems like driving saving/loading game state.

+At the time of this update we have included: InventoryManager, SerializationManager, and QuestManager.

 ### GameWorld

-Stores all durable state about the game world.
-Anything that needs to persist between specific levels/maps being loaded should have representation here.
+Contains state about the interactive game environment.
+Anything that Devin will interact with "physically" goes here.

-Likely contains majority of game save/load logic.

-#### Clock

-In the event we run a day/night cycle this will handle the world clock's tick rate and contain signals indicating important times (day, dusk, night) as well as any global color grading/overlays associated with time of day.

-#### InventoryManager
+#### DayNightCycle

-Data model for what the Player has available to them.
-De-coupled from the UI representation but can fire signals as state changes.

-Plausibly covers gear / equipment state.
+Handles the global color overlay, configuration on what constitutes day/night and drives the game world's time of day.

 #### Player